davrbek-analyst/exercises_I-ve_done_pyhton-/README.md

-# lessons-from-basic-python-
+# lessons-from-basic-python
-This repo includes step_by  step lessons to acquire necessary knowledge of python
+This repo includes step by  step lessons to acquire necessary knowledge of python